meom-group/eophis/docs/source/usage.rst

 In Eophis, it does not matter to know these aliases since every OASIS actions are wrapped.
 On the contrary, it might do from the geoscientific side to setup the coupling, depending on the OASIS implementation.

-* A first solution is to check the log file ``eophis.out`` in which aliases are summarized each time a Tunnel is registered.
+* A first solution is to check the log file ``eophis.out`` in which the aliases are summarized each time a Tunnel is registered:

 .. code-block :: bash